effectivemade/labs-office-elevator/calendar-watch/README.md

 ## Calendar watch
-It is a function to perform a subscription to Google Calendar events notifications
+It is a function to perform a subscription
+Effective Office backend to Google Calendar events notifications
 ## How
 Before starting, create all the environment variables used in the  `AppConstants` file